-Dr. Herrmann wasn't lying about those side effects—my skin turned even more scarlet as the day went on, as if the wash of blood had embedded itself back into the surface of my skin (which is actually kind of meta, in a weird physiological way).
-I decided it might be best to take a rain check on the drinks I was supposed to be grabbing with friends that evening, for fear that my temporary face tattoo would still be discernible in the dim dive-bar lighting—that and, it turns out, when you get a couple layers of skin removed, your face kind of hurts for a few hours afterward.
-Tomato face can't even emote without wincing?
-Yeah, hard pass.
+Herrmann wasn't lying about those side effects.
+My skin turned even more scarlet as the day went on, as if the wash of blood had embedded itself back into the surface of my skin (which is actually kind of meta, in a weird, physiological way).
+I decided it might be best to take a rain check on the drinks I was supposed to be grabbing with friends that evening for fear that my temporary face tattoo would still be discernible in the dim dive-bar lighting—that and, it turns out, when you get a couple of layers of skin removed, your face kind of hurts for a few hours afterward.

 The next morning, I was only slightly less red, and while the pain had subsided, my skin had taken on the exact texture of sandpaper.
 Fortunately, I was cleared to use makeup to mask the redness, though even my creamiest foundation still looked impossibly matte.
 But it was enough to go out in public, and as the next couple of days went by, the roughness began to dissipate as well.

-From the moment I got home from Dr. Herrmann's office, moisturizing was integral to my aftercare.
+From the moment I got home from Herrmann's office, moisturizing was integral to my aftercare.
 (She advised also sticking with a clean diet and drinking lots of water—done and done.)
-My tool of choice was May Lindstrom's Blue Cocoon, $180), which has never steered me wrong, particularly when my skin is the worse for wear: Thanks to an emollient blend of oils and soothing blue tansy, it deeply moisturizes and alleviates inflammation in one go—crucial for the patches of dry skin that plagued me in the days after my treatment.
+My tool of choice was May Lindstrom's Blue Cocoon, which has never steered me wrong, particularly when my skin is worse for wear.
+Thanks to an emollient blend of oils and soothing blue tansy, it deeply moisturizes and alleviates inflammation in one go—crucial for the patches of dry skin that plagued me in the days after my treatment.

 And then, nearly a week after my treatment and just when I began to wonder if I'd ever see the results I was promised, I washed my face one morning and realized that it felt impossibly smooth to touch.
-Peering into the mirror, I noted that my complexion had a healthy glimmer to it that I had rarely seen before—that ever-evasive lighted-from-within glow.
+Peering into the mirror, I noted that my complexion had a healthy glimmer to it that I had rarely seen before—that ever-evasive, lit-from-within glow.

 The discoloration from hormonal breakouts that had peppered my chin was ancient history, as were the whispers of fine lines that had started to take up residence on my forehead.
-Save for the faint smattering of freckles across my nose that I've loved since childhood, which were still intact, my skin looked poreless and even.
+Save for the faint smattering of freckles across my nose that I've loved since childhood (and were still intact), my skin looked poreless and even.

-It's been less than a month since the afternoon that epitomized "beauty is pain," and the longevity of the Regeneo treatment is undeniable—I have yet to wear a full face of foundation.
-This is due in part to the fact that my skincare products work that much more efficiently; one of the great benefits of a laser treatment is that by resurfacing your skin on such a deep level, it makes it exponentially more absorbent.
+After less than a month, the longevity of the PRP facial was undeniable, and my foundation use remained minimal.
+This was because my skincare products worked that much more efficiently; one of the great benefits of a laser treatment is that by resurfacing your skin on such a deep level, it may become exponentially more absorbent.
 As someone with perpetually dry skin, I found this alone to be remarkable.

-So ultimately, the afterglow was certainly worth the (literally) rough aftermath.
-I'm at an age when I'm only just starting to notice natural changes in my skin, tiny indications of how I'll wear the coming years on my face. ("In 10 years, you'll be so glad you were proactive about it now," said Dr. Herrmann as she zapped away offending patches of dead skin.)
-And while the prospect of physical aging has never particularly rattled me, it has been undeniably cool to hit the "rewind" button on my skin for a few months—even if at 25, it's really just "pause."
+Ultimately, the afterglow was certainly worth the (literally) rough aftermath.
+I'm at an age where I'm only just starting to notice natural changes in my skin, tiny indications of how I'll wear the coming years on my face.
+"In 10 years, you'll be so glad you were proactive about it now," said Herrmann as she zapped away offending patches of dead skin.
+And while the prospect of physical aging has never particularly rattled me, it has been very cool to hit the rewind button on my skin for a few months—even if, at 25, it's really just a pause button.